-President of The International People's Democratic Uhuru Movement
+President, International People's Democratic Uhuru Movement

 From early in Kalambayi’s life she faced the full breadth of life under U.S. colonial domination.
 She was first misdiagnosed with a learning disability in the colonial public school system which relegated her to remedial classes that did not benefit her at all.